2009 Annual Awards

 - The trophy bowl’s designation plates will be engraved by the winner before its return to the Awards Committee.
 In addition, the bowl will be returned to the Awards Committee polished, clean and ready to present to the next winner.

 Please download and fill out the WWWA Annual Awards Application.
-Mail applications with appropriate information/certificates to:
+Mail applications with appropriate information/certificates by March 1 to: